Thanks for coming to meet us!

 Fortunately, we happened to be off work that week and so we rehearsed for 5 days non-stop to put together 2 sets.
 There was very little sleep!
 We were up all day and night with the help of my brother who recorded drums onto the backing tracks Michael made for me to sing to.
 It was pretty gruelling but at the same time exhilarating, and hilarious!

 My voice kept croaking when we were practising the first dance and so in the end, we turned off the lights and rehearsed in virtual darkness to try not to set each other off laughing!
 Thankfully after 5 days of non stop practice, we managed to pull ourselves together and I managed to stop croaking which was just as well - because it was time!

 "A day without laughter is a day wasted" – Charlie Chaplin.

 I remember us both simultaneously gasping out loud in amazement (or more likely, shock!)
-This couple should have Beyonce singing for them I remember thinking to myself – what on earth was I doing here!!!!
+This couple should have Beyoncé singing for them I remember thinking to myself – what on earth was I doing here!!!!
 I was feeling really concerned about disappointing everyone, not least my bride who hadn't even heard me sing but Lou appeared beaming from ear to ear looking magnificently beautiful.
-She made us both feel so wanted and welcome and we quickly realised that this was the right thing to do after all.
+She made us both feel so wanted and welcome and we quickly realised that this was where we meant to be and that we were doing the right thing.

 - To be able to transmit happiness to others in this way made me feel hungry to do it again and again -